-The eighth class (LK12) of speech and language pathologist (SLP) (27 students) graduated in January and 40 new students were admitted to the program in the spring semester (35 females and 5 males).
+The ninth class (LK13) of speech and language pathologist (21 students) graduated in January and 40 new students were admitted to the program in the spring semester (36 females and 4 males).
+We were sad to see Anki Gustafsson, who had administered the programme and its courses since its inception, leave the department for a new position at SLU.
+We wish Anki well in all her future endeavours.

-In addition to regular courses, two courses at advanced level in 'Paediatric Swallowing and Feeding: Assessment and Management' 7.5 hp and 'Clinical Supervision', 7.5 hp were given during 2015.
-In addition to the first course, an international symposium was arranged with Professor Joan C Arvedson: 'Pediatric Swallowing and Feeding Assessment and Intervention' with 70 participants.
+In addition to regular courses, a course at advanced level in 'Evidence-based swallowing rehabilitation: diagnostics, prevention and treatment' 7.5 hp were given during 2016.
+In addition to the course, an open lecture was held by Professor Maggie-Lee Huckaby, New Zealand, in "Biofeedback in Strength and Skill Training Protocol and Software, with 80 participants.

-The National meeting for education in speech and language pathology in 2015 was hosted in Lund with participants, teachers and students from all Speech and language pathology programmes in Sweden.
+The National meeting for education in speech and language pathology in 2016 was hosted in Linköping with participants, teachers and students from all Speech and language pathology programmes in Sweden.
 The meeting discussed common problems and possible collaborations.

-Regarding general and subject-based professional development in teaching and learning, our teachers have attended courses in accordance with their individual development plans.
+Regarding general and subject-based professional development in teaching and learning, our teachers have attended courses and conferences in accordance with their individual development plans.

 Clinical training is an important and significant part of the programme.
 One of our teachers is responsible for the recruitment of a sufficient number of high-quality supervisors.
 The high quality of the students' internships is maintained by close contact between these supervisors and university teachers.
 A meeting is held every year for clinical supervisors.
-The theme for this year was "Counseling skills" by Johan Waara, Director of studies at the Department of Psychology.
-His lecture and seminar with a focus on the dialogue between supervisor and student were very much appreciated.
-About 65 clinical teachers attended the meeting.
+This year seminars about Multi-lingual research and Motivational Interviewing were held.
+About 80 clinical teachers attended the meeting.